PagerDuty/pdpyras/README.rst

 obtain the response headers, or set special request headers).
 We also needed something that eliminated tedious tasks like querying objects by name, pagination and authentication.
-Finally, we discovered that the way we were using `Requests`_ wasn't making use of its connection pooling feature, and wanted a way to easily enforce this as a standard practice.
+Finally, we discovered that the way we were using Requests (our erstwhile go-to HTTP client) wasn't leveraging its connection pooling feature, and wanted a way to easily enforce this as a standard practice.

 We evaluated at the time a few other open-source API libraries and deemed them to be either overkill for our purposes or not giving the implementer enough